timbru31/CookMe/README.txt

 Node: cookme.set.<effect>
 Description: Sets the percentage for the specified effect

-Description: Allows you to enable the refusing of raw food

 /cookme enable permissions
 Node: cookme.enable.permissions
 Description: Enables the permissions!
 (Only OPs or player with the permission can use a specific command)